Skip to main content

 Bun CLI

-From the repo root of grid-table-editor, you can run the Bun CLI in cli/.
+From the repo root of grid-table-editor, you can run the Bun CLI entrypoint in apps/cli.

 If your environment uses a Bun-built binary/workflow, follow the same argument pattern.